britram/taps-transports/draft-ietf-taps-transports-02.md

 Datagram Congestion Control Protocol (DCCP) {{RFC4340}} is an IETF standards track bidirectional transport protocol that provides unicast connections of congestion-controlled unreliable messages.
-DCCP is suitable for applications that transfer fairly large amounts of data and that can benefit from control over the trade off between timeliness and reliability {{RFC4336}}.

 [EDITOR'S NOTE: Gorry Fairhurst signed up as a contributor for this section.]

+The DCCP Problem Statement describes the goals that DCCP sought to address {{RFC 4336}}.
+It is suitable for applications that transfer fairly large amounts of data and that can benefit from control over the trade off between timeliness and reliability {{RFC4336}}.

+It offers  low overhead, and many characteristics common to UDP, but can avoid "Re-inventing the wheel" each time a new multimedia application emerges.
+Specifically it includes core functions (feature negotiation, path state management, RTT calculation, PMTUD, etc): This allows applications to use a compatible method defining how they send packets and where suitable to choose common algorithms to manage their functions.
+Examples of suitable applications include interactive applications, streaming media or on-line games {{RFC4336}}.

 ### Protocol Description